 Possessing the ball for over 40 minutes, the Giants did just enough to ground the 1990 Bills' high-flying K-Gun offense.
 However, Thurman Thomas still totaled 190 scrimmage yards and gave Buffalo a 19-17 lead via a 31-yard fourth-quarter touchdown run.
 This game also featured a Bruce Smith safety and Mark Ingram's five-broken-tackle third-down conversion during the Giants' near-nine-minute third-quarter TD drive.
 After Matt Bahr's go-ahead field goal, the Bills could not move into sufficient field goal range for Scott Norwood.
 His 47-yard miss is the lasting image from Buffalo's early-1990s near dynasty.

-The NFL's recent unveiling of its 100 Greatest Games list placed this 64th.
+The NFL's recent unveiling of its "100 Greatest Games" list placed this 64th.
 Too low.
 Because in the fourth quarter's final four minutes, a 23-17 game morphed into an all-action classic.
 Drew Brees (462 yards) and Alex Smith traded long scoring plays, with Jimmy Graham's 66-yarder giving New Orleans a 32-29 edge.
-Graham and Vernon Davis combined for a tight end duel for the ages — 12 catches, 283 yards, four TDs between them — but the elder pass-catcher won the day.
-Davis' third-down score with nine seconds left sent the 49ers to the NFC championship game.
-January has not gone well for the 2010s Saints.
+Graham and Vernon Davis combined for a tight end duel for the ages — 12 catches, 283 yards, four TDs between them — but the elder pass catcher won the day.
+Davis' third-down score with 9 seconds left sent the 49ers to the NFC championship game.
+January did not go well for the 2010s Saints.

-This game's unique ending has obscured the high-octane contest.
+This game's unique ending has obscured a high-octane contest.
 John Elway and Bernie Kosar each threw three touchdown passes, and Earnest Byner was the best player on the field for most of the day.
 His 183 scrimmage yards and two touchdowns helped Cleveland erase a 28-10 Denver lead, but after the Browns tied it at 31 in the fourth quarter, Elway drove the Broncos 77 yards in three plays.
 Sammy Winder's catch-and-run provided the decisive points.
-Jeremiah Castille's strip of a sure Byner TD gave the game its "The Fumble" identity, however, and the Browns haven't come this close to a Super Bowl since.
+Jeremiah Castille's strip of a sure Byner TD gave the game its identity ("The Fumble"), however, and the Browns have not come this close to a Super Bowl since.